Efficient Property Management in Notion: A Step-by-Step Guide

 To rename a property, follow these steps:

-1. Drag and drop: In the properties sidebar, click and drag a property by its handle (the icon to the left of the property name).
-Drag it up or down to the desired position, and release the mouse button to drop it in place.
+Click and drag a property using its handle (the icon to the left of the property name).
+Drop it at the desired position to reorder.

 Editing and Deleting Properties